aaleino/todoman/README.md

 *The file "todo.md" contains a todolist that I use myself to complete this program.*

-This is my first FTXUI project (see credits), and coded while trying to figure out how to use it.
+This is my first FTXUI project (see credits), programmed while figuring out how to use it.
 The code is not very clean, but I hope to clean it if this becomes useful.
 If you find the program useful, please consider giving a star to the project.

 The timer